solinor/solinor-feedback/README.md

 - This is a quick one-off solution, not a finished or polished product.
 - Forms are outsourced to Google Forms.
 Some values are hardcoded on the code, such as "the first question is whether feedback is anonymous or not".
 See `views.py:record_response` method for more details.

+Master branch of [this repository](https://github.com/solinor/solinor-feedback) is automatically deployed to Solinor's internal service.

 ## Process for giving and receiving the feedback